Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 ### Web API Standard
 Some tags can contain extended data that doesn't fit or doesn't belong on the RFID tag itself.
 One example is a diameter graph, which is too much data to be stored within only 888 bytes of memory.

-These complex variables can be looked up using the "web api" url that is on the RFID tag.
+These complex variables can be looked up using the "web API" URL that is stored on the RFID tag.

-The format of this data should be JSON
+The format of this data should be JSON.
-The exact contents of this data is still open to discussion, and it is not required to launch the OpenTag standard.
+The exact contents of this data are still open to discussion, and it is not required to launch the OpenTag standard.
 The web API can be implemented in the future without affecting the launch of OpenTag.

 ## OpenTag Consortium
 The OpenTag Consortium is a collaborative group of 3D printing companies, hobbyists, RFID experts, and other stakeholders committed to maintaining and evolving the OpenTag RFID standard specification.
 The consortium operates under a structured membership model, ensuring a balance of inclusivity and effective decision-making.